cefsharp/cef-binary/README.txt

   using CefSettings.locales_dir_path.

 * Other resources
+    cef.pak
     devtools_resources.pak
   Note: Contains WebKit image and inspector resources.
 Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

+* FFmpeg audio and video support ffmpegsumo.dll
+  Note: Without this component HTML5 audio and video will not function.

 * Angle and Direct3D support
-    d3dcompiler_43.dll
+    d3dcompiler_43.dll (required for Windows XP)
-    d3dx9_43.dll
-    libEGL.dll
+    d3dcompiler_46.dll (required for Windows Vista and newer) libEGL.dll
     libGLESv2.dll
-  Note: Without these components the default ANGLE_IN_PROCESS graphics implementation for HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.
-To use the desktop GL graphics implementation which does not require these components (and does not work on all systems) set CefSettings.graphics_implementation to DESKTOP_IN_PROCESS.
+  Note: Without these components HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.

 LICENSING